-

 The Hidden Burdens: The Untold Stories of Parental Incarceration

-When a child internalizes powerful, stigma-laden phrases such as “deviant and defective,” it can reinforce the feeling in a child of being “less” than everyone else.
+When Shame Shapes Identity When a child internalizes powerful, stigma-laden phrases such as “deviant and defective,” it can reinforce the feeling in a child of being “less” than everyone else.
 This raises an important question: Should we feel ashamed of our identity if we are deemed less worthy than others?
 Additionally, when we filter our experiences through the lens of shame, this emotional burden can weigh heavily and reignite the fear, anger, and embarrassment linked to past traumatic events.
 Silencing our trauma narratives seems to be a valuable decision to safeguard us from the emotional pain associated with the stigma of parental incarceration.
-Suppressing our experiences may act as a protective mechanism, shielding us…
+Suppressing our experiences may act as a…

 -